-Flows Like Lava
+Cold Patch Flows Like Lava

 The new cold patch asphalt mixes flow readily when you use them.
-If you've ever seen video of how lava creeps across the land in Hawaii, you'll know how this cold patch material flows from the bag.
+If you've ever seen a video of how lava creeps across the land in Hawaii, you'll know how this cold patch material flows from the bag.

 The material begins a curing process as soon as it's exposed to air and it's compacted.
 Thicker patches of cold asphalt are not necessarily better as they possibly will require longer periods of time to fully cure and harden.